 4th DUI Offenses in Florida

-If you have been arrested on a DUI charge, regardless of circumstances or your belief in your innocence, you must retain legal counsel.
+If you have been arrested on a DUI charge, regardless of circumstances or your belief in your innocence, you must hire a Tampa, FL criminal defense attorney.
 There is a limited amount of time from the date of your arrest to apply for a hardship license, and if not handled properly could seriously impact your ability to earn a living.
 Not filing a request for a court hearing within 10 days of the date of arrest means your license can be suspended for as long as 18 months.